Athens Piraeus Port

 - Shuttle bus: Free shuttle bus connecting the different areas of the port.

-- Currency Exchange: Currency exchanges are available near Terminal 4.
+- Currency Exchange: Currency exchanges are available near Gate E6.

-- Luggage lockers: Luggage lockers are located at Terminal 2.
+- Luggage lockers: Luggage lockers are located in the vicinity of Gate E6.

-- Taxi ranks: Taxi ranks are located at every passenger terminal.
+- Taxi ranks: Taxi ranks are located at every gate.

-There are sailings from Piraeus port to the following destinations:
+There are crossings from Piraeus port to the following destinations:

 - North Aegean: Chios, Lesvos (Mytilene), Psara, Ikaria (Evdilos, Agios Kirikos) Fournoi, Samos (Karlovasi, Vathi).

-- Saronic: Aegina (Aegina town, Souvala, Agia Marina), Agistri (Skala, Myli), Poros, Hydra, Spetses, Ermioni, Methana.
+- Saronic: Aegina (Aegina town, Souvala, Agia Marina), Agistri (Skala, Myli), Poros, Hydra, Spetses.

 - Cyclades: Amorgos (Aigiali, Katapola), Anafi, Donousa, Folegandros, Ios, Iraklia, Kimolos, Koufonissi, Kythnos, Milos, Mykonos, Naxos, Paros, Schinoussa, Serifos, Sifnos, Sikinos, Syros, Santorini (Thira), Thirassia, Tinos.